koduki/slide4vr/README.md

 # Slide4VR

-Slide4VR is a presentation support system in [Virtual Cast](https://virtualcast.jp/).
+Slide4VR is a presentation support system in [VirtualCast](https://virtualcast.jp/).

 ## Modules